Alex Bevan: Radio

 Bevan appeared on the premiere broadcast of Cleveland's WNCR Radio station's Sunday night live concerts from Agency Recording in 1971.
 He was a frequent guest artist on WMMS' Coffeebreak Concerts, and co-hosted a show with David Spero called A Folk Special for a Sunday Afternoon.
 He also hosted a Saturday morning radio show on WMMS Cleveland for a short time.

 In 1988 Bevan did a series of musical radio advertisements for the Cleveland Browns.
 A new song each week of the season recapped the game from the week before and set up the upcoming game.
 Each week's song was in a different musical style.

 Children's programs

 Bevan collaborated with David Young on his first children's album, a musical fairytale with an environmental message titled Who Killed the Dragon?.
 This was followed by two award-winning critically acclaimed works: Magic Moments from the Children's Nature Schoolhouse (produced for the Lake Metroparks) and All the Rivers Run (Produced for the Cuyahoga Valley Environmental Education Center).

 Personal life

 Bevan and his wife Deidre reside in North Madison, Ohio.
-Bevan has a son, with a different wife named William Cody Bevan.
+Bevan has a son named William Cody Bevan, from a prior marriage.
 The couple owned and operated two businesses: a line of home-grown gourmet pickles called Skinny Pickles and Stone Dragon Bakery.
 Those businesses are now closed.